thomas-trendsoft/davserver/README.md

 For testing surpose i will try to get this framework running against the litmus project (https://github.com/tolsen/litmus).
 First steps are done the library passes the base tests.

+The CalDAV extension will be tested later against the ccs-caldavtester (https://github.com/apple/ccs-caldavtester/)

 ## Litmus Progress

 -> running 'http': done